josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 Worth knowing: you can opt a Markdown file out of any mdsvex layout by adding `layout: false` to the frontmatter.
 You can _also_ set up a fallback, in case no route matches; [see the mdsvex layout docs](https://mdsvex.pngwn.io/docs/#named-layouts) for details.

+#### Tradeoffs and other options

+Using mdsvex layouts and dropping Markdown files directly into `src/routes/blog` is the simplest way to render individual posts.
+The main _drawback_ is: unfortunately, as of this writing, mdsvex layouts can't use Sass or TypeScript (as nearly as I can tell, at least).
+The compiler seems to break when I try.

+That might just be my config setup, but even aside from that, you're still a little more bought in to mdsvex with this approach.
+(Not that you wouldn't be otherwise, but it's one more feature you're relying on.)
+Neither of those tradeoffs may be deal-breakers for you, but they're still tradeoffs.

+The other possible good approach would be to use a dynamic `[post].svelte` route, and tuck all your posts away in a hidden folder.
+That's a little more complex, but also perhaps a bit more flexible.
+We'll cover dynamic routes more later, and the same approach can easily be adapted for all blog posts, if you want.
+For now, I just wanted to mention the tradeoffs.

+You could also use a nested SvelteKit layout, but I don't like that option because it will try to work on both our individual post pages _and_ our blog index page, and we don't want that.

 ---

 All right, at this point, we've got a good handle on individual posts.
 Now, it's time to build out the blog index page, where we'll list _all_ our posts.
 To do that--because we'll likely want to list posts in multiple ways in various places--we'll build out an API endpoint for posts.